Babel Fee Box Pattern (Token-Based Fee Conversion)

 Solution

-Babel fee boxes allow third parties (arbitrageurs) to pay ERG fees in exchange for tokens.
+Babel fee boxes allow third parties (arbitrageurs) to pay ERG fees in exchange for supported tokens where a viable conversion path exists.
 Users include a Babel box offering tokens for ERG, and anyone can fulfill it.

 How It Works

-1. 1User creates a Babel fee box: offers X tokens for Y ERG
+- 1User creates a Babel fee box: offers X supported tokens for Y ERG

 Code Examples